Evolutionary game selection creates cooperative environments: Results

 Well-mixed populations are not the best representation of real-world systems, since individuals do not interact at random, but according to well-defined structural patterns.
 Networks constitute a natural framework for analysing these interaction paradigms.
 Here, we study the impact of different network topologies and features found in real-world systems on the model dynamics.

-As explained above, the use of well-mixed population prevents repeated interactions between players since model players are chosen at random by each focal agent in each time step.
-However, when considering networked populations the neighbours of the focal agent are fixed in time representing a limited information horizon that affects the update of both strategies and games.
-In the context of evolutionary game dynamics it is widely known that networked interactions provide a structural way to sustain cooperation through various possible mechanisms such as punishing those who defect, clustering the cooperators together, reinforcement of pro-social behaviour \cite{nowak_five_2006, santos_evolutionary_2006, gomez-gardenes_dynamical_2007, szabo_evolutionary_2007, amaral_evolutionary_2016, cheng_evolutionary_2023, fijalkow_games_2023, pires_network_2023}.
+As explained above, the use of well-mixed populations prevents repeated interactions between players since model players are chosen at random by each focal agent at each time step.
+Moreover, the opponents of the focal and model players are also drawn randomly from the population at each time step.
+However, when networks are used to represent the population structure, the neighbours of each agent are fixed.
+This implies that the set of possible model players for each focal player, and the set of possible opponents of each node, do not change in time.
+We will show that this can greatly impact the update of both strategies and games.
+In the context of evolutionary game dynamics it is widely known that networked interactions provide a structural way to sustain cooperation through various mechanisms such as punishing those who defect, clustering the cooperators together, reinforcement of pro-social behaviour \cite{nowak_five_2006, santos_evolutionary_2006, gomez-gardenes_dynamical_2007, szabo_evolutionary_2007, amaral_evolutionary_2016, cheng_evolutionary_2023, fijalkow_games_2023, pires_network_2023}.
 This effect, also known as `network reciprocity', can lead to pro-social behaviour even in situations where, without network structure, cooperation can not be sustained.

 Inspired by this phenomenon, we look at how a structured population can result in an enhancement of cooperative behaviour in the context of evolutionary game selection.
-Specifically, we are interested in how interacting with fixed neighbours and the structure of different network topologies change the stationary state compared to a well-mixed population.
+Specifically, we are interested in how interacting with fixed neighbours and the structure of different network topologies change the quasi-stationary state compared to a well-mixed population.
 In the next part, we will explore how clusters of similar types of players (in our case having identical strategies and games) can emerge and how the targeted placement of cooperators on heterogeneous networks can amplify pro-social behaviour.